 Professional Background & Achievements

-Today, Pichai is the CEO of Google and has enjoyed a number of years at the company.
-His contribution to the American economy through the innovations at Google are too numerous to measure.
+After over 15 years at Google, Pichai is the CEO of Alphabet, of which Google is a subsidiary.
+His contributions to the American economy through the innovations at Google are too numerous to measure.